arashnm80/arashnm80.github.io/handbook/2-battlefields.md

 ---
 1. have good metaphors and analogy for every concept.
 2. see every concept in its pure raw form without needing furthur analogies.

+---
+1. be able to finish any task with any given tool.
+2. use all the possible tools in the universe together to finish any task.